-Rome teaches, because "a perennial link of charity exists between the faithful who have already reached their heavenly home, those who are explating their sins in purgatory and those who are still pilgrims on earth" (emphasis supplied), that Christians still living on Earth can aid sufferers in Purgatory to get to Heaven by purchasing "indulgences" (remissions of sin before God) in their behalf.
+Rome teaches, because "a perennial link of charity exists between the faithful who have already reached their heavenly home, those who are expiating their sins in purgatory and those who are still pilgrims on earth" (emphasis supplied), that Christians still living on Earth can aid sufferers in Purgatory to get to Heaven by purchasing "indulgences" (remissions of sin before God) in their behalf.
 An elaborate doctrinal scheme underlies this teaching.
 Rome teaches that the Church is in possession of a "treasury of supererogatory merit" (thesaurus supererogationis meritorum) consisting of the infinite worth of Christ's redemptive work, "the prayers and good works [of supererogation] of the Blessed Virgin Mary" which are "truly immense, unfathomable, and even pristine in their value before God," as well as "the prayers and good works [of supererogation] of all the saints" who by their good works "attained their own salvation and at the same time cooperated in saving their brothers in the unity of the Mystical Body" (see Pope Paul VI, Indulgentiarum Doctrina, 5).
-According to Romish dogma the pope has the authority to declare the terms of indulgences, and in exchange for the purchase of the same he dispenses out of this "treasury of the sacred and the secular).
-All of these "ands" are outworkings of Rome's theologico-philosophical commitment to Aquinas' vision of the "analogy of being" (analogia entis) between God and creation, the latter of which Rome regards, over against Reformation theology, as being still fundamentally good in spite of the Genesis Fall.
+According to Romish dogma the pope had the authority to declare the terms of indulgences, and in exchange for the purchase of the same he dispenses out of this "treasury of the Church," through the administration of the priests, the merits of Christ, Mary, and the saints in behalf of and for the benefit of the purchaser's loved ones suffering in Purgatory (see Catechism of the Catholic Church, para.
+1471-1479).
+This teaching points up, perhaps as plainly as any could, that Rome teaches that salvation is by Christ's merit plus the saints' good works which also have merit before God-another expression of its philosophy of analogia entis in the sphere of soteriology.

+commitment to Aquinas' vision of the "analogy of being" (analogia entis) between God and creation, the latter of which Rome regards, over against Reformation theology, as being still fundamentally good in spite of the Genesis Fall.
 For myself, standing with the Reformers who contended that the first principle of all true theology is the fact that "God is there and he has spoken with finality in Holy Scripture," while I often disagree with the Swiss theologian Karl Barth, I do agree with him completely when he wrote: "I regard the analogia entis as the invention of Antichrist, and think that because of it one cannot become Catholic."44 For it is indeed the invention of Antichrist when one adds anything to the great sola's of the Reformation.
 The "and" in "grace and...," "Christ and...," or "faith and..." brings the apostolic curse and damnation (Galatians 1:6-9; 5:2-6; Romans 11:6).
-For they who would trust in the work of Christ plus their own "good works" plus the righteousness and intercessory work of Mary and the saints plus their pilgrimages and their purchases of indulgences are, according to Paul, making Christ's cross-work of no value (Galatians 5:2), alienating themselves from Christ (5:4a), falling away from grace (5:4b) abolishing the offence of the cross (5:11), trusting in a "different gospel which is no gospel at all" (1:6-7) at the peril of their souls and showing thereby that they have never been truly regenerated by the Holy Spirit (or they would submit to the teaching of the Holy Scripture) but are still lost in their sin.
+For they who would trust in the work of Christ plus their own "good works" plus the righteousness and intercessory work of Mary and the saints plus their pilgrimages and their purchases of indulgences are, according to Paul, making Christ's cross-work of no value (Galatians 5:2), alienating themselves from Christ (5:4a), falling away from grace (5:4b) abolishing the offence of the cross (5:11), trusting in a "different gospel which is no gospel at all" (1:6-7) at the peril of their souls and showing thereby that they have never been truly regenerated by the Holy Spirit (or they would know better) but are still lost in their sin.